 Margaret Mead Award

-The following quote from the nominators speaks to the intellectual quality, clarity and understandability and breadth of impact of De León’s work:
+The following quotes from the reviewers speak to the intellectual quality, clarity and understandability, and breadth of impact of Mulla’s work:

 Similarly, committee members’ comments included:

 This is an exceptionally powerful book, theoretically engaged but not heavy handed, ethnographically rich, and consistently illuminating.
 Mulla offers an extraordinary account of the complex circumstances of the incidence, reporting, and management of rape.
 The book is beautifully crafted and written, and the characters who reappear in different chapters bring their stories with them without repetition.
 Because the forensic examination is central to the book, the circumstances of each rape and its location in the wider context of the lives of the male and female victims, is perhaps especially shocking, and the book is particularly powerful in this context.
 Mulla’s light touch allows us to find new lessons in each account.

 The Violence of Care is ethnographically moving and rich, at the same time that it is tremendously painful to read.
 Its focus on the forensic exam room is novel and intriguing.
 The reader is confronted with ethnographic stories of the ordinary that are extra-ordinary and eye-opening.
 This tremendously important book has page-turning magic.

 Franz Boas Award for Exemplary Service to Anthropology